JuliaLang/www.julialang.org/learning/index.md

 ---
 # Books

+- [Mastering Julia](https://www.packtpub.com/application-development/mastering-julia) by Malcolm Sherrington - published by Packt Publishing (410 pages; published: 2015-07; ISBN: 9781783553310)
-- [Getting Started with Julia Programming](https://www.packtpub.com/application-development/getting-started-julia-programming/) by [Ivo Balbaert] - published by Packt Publishing (214 pages, Published: 2015-02-28, ISBN: 9781783284795)
+- [Getting Started with Julia Programming](https://www.packtpub.com/application-development/getting-started-julia-programming/) by Ivo Balbaert - published by Packt Publishing (214 pages; published: 2015-02-28; ISBN: 9781783284795)
-- [Seven More Languages in Seven Weeks](https://pragprog.com/book/7lang/seven-more-languages-in-seven-weeks) by [Bruce Tate, Fred Daoud, Jack Moffit and Ian Dees] - published by The Pragmatic Programmers (350 pages, Published: 2014-11-15, ISBN: 978-1-94122-215-7)
+- [Seven More Languages in Seven Weeks](https://pragprog.com/book/7lang/seven-more-languages-in-seven-weeks) by Bruce Tate, Fred Daoud, Jack Moffit and Ian Dees - published by The Pragmatic Programmers (350 pages; published: 2014-11-15; ISBN: 978-1-94122-215-7)
-    This book contains a Julia tutorial Chapter (written by Jack Moffitt and Bruce Tate) for programmers new to Julia, which is very good, with nice examples and exercises.
+    This book contains a Julia tutorial chapter (written by Jack Moffitt and Bruce Tate) for programmers new to Julia, which is very good, with nice examples and exercises.

 # Upcoming